-First Prize The Bank Centenary Challenge Plate presented in 1962 by the Bank of England RC on its Centenary.

-and four NRA Gold Medals.

-Third Prize Four NRA Bronze Medals if entries exceed fifteen
+First Prize The Bank Centenary Challenge Plate presented in 1962 by the Bank of England RC on its Centenary, and four NRA Gold Medals.
+Second Prize Four NRA Silver Medals if entries exceed eight.
+Third Prize Four NRA Bronze Medals if entries exceed fifteen.